calyxium-lang/book/src/ch00-00-introduction.md

 Welcome to _The Calyxium Programming Language_, an introductory book about Calyxium.
 The Calyxium programming language helps you write faster, reliable software.
 High-level ergonomics with purity, safety, and speed.

-## Who Calyxium is For
+## Who Calyxium Is For
-Calyxium is ideal for many people for a variety of reasons.
-Let’s look at a few of the most important groups.

-### Students
-Calyxium is for students and those who are interested about learning functional programming concepts.
-Using Calyxium, many people have learned about topics like expression based languages, immutable variables and polymorphism.
-The community is very welcoming and happy to answer student questions.
-Through efforts such as this book, the Calyxium teams want to make functional concepts more accessible to more people, especially those new to programming.
+Calyxium is great for people like hobbyists, students and professionals looking to dwell deeper into functional programming.
+Although Calyxium is not a purely functional programming language it has a lot of similarities to existing ones like Haskell, OCaml F#.

-## who Is This Book For
+## Who Is This Book For

 This book assumes that you’ve written code in another programming language but doesn’t make any assumptions about which one.
 We’ve tried to make the material